UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Contact internet and cable providers three weeks before your move, and power, water, and trash services one week prior.

 • Internet and Cable: Call at least three weeks before your move.
-Technician appointments fill up incredibly fast, and you don’t want to wait weeks for a connection.
-Be sure to request terminating the old service the day after the move so you have connectivity while packing up.
+Technician appointments fill up incredibly fast, and you don’t want to wait weeks for broadband connectivity if you work from home.

-• Water and Sewer: Notify your local municipality about one week before your move date to schedule a final reading at your old home and initiate service at the new address.
+• Water and Sewer: Notify your local municipality about one week before your move date to schedule a final physical reading at your old home and initiate municipal service at the new address.

 • Waste and Recycling: Call one week in advance to arrange for a final bin pickup at your current residence and a scheduled drop-off at your new house.